MRichforth/TSPB-framework/README.md

 ***

 ## Technologies stack
-The following technologies were used to develop the project:
+The following technologies were used to develop the framework:
 - **Programming Language**: `TypeScript`
 - **Automation Framework**: `Playwright`
 - **Additional technologies used**: